 The Party submitting the appeal must set forth in detail the grounds for review and must attach all materials that he or she wishes to have considered in the appeal process.
-The Title IX Coordinator will provide a copy of the appeal submitted by one Party to the other Party.
+The Title IX Coordinator will provide a copy of the appeal submitted by one Party to the other Party, and the other Party may submit materials that he or she wishes to have considered in the appeal process within seven (7) calendar days of receipt of the appeal.
+The appeal and appeal materials submitted by a Party may not exceed ten (10) double spaced pages (12 point font with one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Title IX Coordinator.

 The Appellate Officer(s): In the instance of an appeal under this Section VII.B.7(a), the Title IX Coordinator will appoint one or more Appellate Officer or Officers (the "Appellate Officer(s)") from a previously established pool of College employees who have received training on sexual misconduct cases and appeals; in any case involving a teaching faculty member, there will be a three Appellate Officer panel, including at least one tenured faculty member (selected by the Title IX Coordinator in consultation with the chair of the Committee on Faculty Affairs).
-The Vice President of Student Affairs (or his/her trained designee) generally will be the Appellate Officer for matters in which a Responding Party is a student.
+The Vice President of Student Affairs (or his/her trained designee)

+generally will be the Appellate Officer for matters in which a Responding Party is a student.
 The Title IX Coordinator will provide the Parties with the names of the assigned Appellate Officer(s) for their case.
 As soon as possible, but no later than three (3) calendar days after delivery of the identity of the assigned Appellate Officer(s), the Parties should inform the Title IX Coordinator in writing of any conflicts of interest in regard to the assigned Appellate Officer(s).
 The Title IX Coordinator will consider the nature of the conflict and determine if different individual(s) should be assigned as the Appellate Officer(s).
 The Title IX Coordinator may consult with other College personnel to discuss any conflicts of interest (and shall consult with the chair of the Committee on Faculty Affairs in the case of any conflict of interest with respect to a teaching faculty member assigned as an Appellate Officer).
 The Title IX Coordinator's decision regarding any conflicts is final.

 The Appellate Officer(s) will decide the merits of the appeal and, in so doing, may consult with the Investigator(s), the Determination Panel, the individual(s) issuing the sanction, or any other individual that the Appellate Officer(s) deems appropriate.
+In appropriate circumstances, the Title IX Coordinator may give special instructions to the Appellate Officer(s).